tc39/notes/meetings/2019-06/june-6.md

 SGN: quick point: when you talk about jobs, don't want to get into the weeds of what jobs queue is right now.
 Can we go for stage 3?

-LBR: Quick point of order.
+LEO: Quick point of order.
 What does pending one editor mean?
 Would like some clarification.

 TST: if that reviewer doesn't provide feedback that requires more than editorial changes, then stage 3.
 If more than editorial, then not stage 3.

 DE: Sounds great to me.

-LBR: Thanks for the clarification.
+LEO: Thanks for the clarification.

 #### Conclusion/Resolution